Tencent/tgfx/README.md

 ### QT

-For **macOS** users, to begin, please open the `qt/` folder in CLion.
+For **macOS** users, just open the `qt/` directory in CLion.
 Then, navigate to the `qt/QTCMAKE.cfg` file to modify the QT path with your local QT installation path.
 Once done, you can proceed to build and run the `Hello2D` target.

-For Windows users, ensure that the ToolChain of CLion is set to Visual Studio with `amd64` architecture.
+For **Windows** users, ensure that the ToolChain of CLion is set to `Visual Studio` with `amd64` architecture.
 Then, navigate to the `qt/` folder in CLion and find the `qt/QTCMAKE.cfg` file.
 Modify the QT path to match your local QT installation path.
 Afterward, access the configuration panel of the `Hello2D` target in CLion.
 Enter the local QT DLL library path in the